microsoft/playwright/docs/api.md

 Focuses the element, and then uses [`keyboard.down`](#keyboarddownkey) and [`keyboard.up`](#keyboardupkey).

-If `key` is a single character and no modifier keys besides `Shift` are being held down, a `keypress`/`input` event will also be generated.
-The `text` option can be specified to force an input event to be generated.

-> **NOTE** Modifier keys DO affect `elementHandle.press`.
-Holding down `Shift` will type the text in upper case.
+`key` can specify the intended [keyboardEvent.key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key) value or a single character to generate the text for.
+A superset of the `key` values can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values).
+Note that only those present on a typical full computer keyboard are supported.
+Holding down `Shift` will type the text that corresponds to the `key` in the upper case.

+If `key` is a single character, it is case-sensitive, so the values `a` and `A` will generate different respective texts.

+Shortcuts such as `key: "Control+o"` or `key: "Control+Shift+T"` are supported as well.
+When speficied with the modifier, modifier is pressed and being held while the subsequent key is being pressed.

 #### elementHandle.screenshot([options])
 - `options` <[Object]> Screenshot options.